-In 2020, Heidi Ellsworth of Roofers Coffee Shop sat down with Jobba’s CFO, David Almario and CEO, Scott Keith to talk about roofing technology during an episode of Roofing Road Trips.
-During the podcast, one of the biggest topics that was brought up was about application programming interfaces (APIs).
+In 2020, Heidi Ellsworth of Roofers Coffee Shop sat down with Jobba’s CFO, David Almario, and CEO, Scott Keith to talk about roofing technology during an episode of Roofing Road Trips.
+During the podcast, one of the biggest topics that was brought up was application programming interfaces (APIs).
 We’re sure you have probably heard this term a time or two during your roofing software search, but what exactly are APIs?
 And why are they important to contractors?

 “An API is nothing more than defining a standard in a way two applications can talk,” explained Scott.
 Many contractors use one technology for their accounting needs and another to manage their customers and maybe a third to manage service.
 Enabling those separate systems to talk to each other and share information is accomplished with APIs.

 Scott cautions that APIs don’t solve problems.
 “Having an API doesn’t necessarily address the underlying needs of an organization.
 But, having an API with the fields identified in your application, that map in a way directly to another application, so that they’re useful, and have value to be used by that other application, are valuable to an organization.”

 Scott shared that a lot of people will say that they have an API or a connection feature but it’s important to really understand what that means.
 Is the information that is being shared between the applications useful for your business?